 1. Give Your Pet a Bath

+One of the first solutions to get rid of fleas is to bathe your pet.
 Just lukewarm water, or water and a mild soap, can help get fleas off your pet’s fur and skin.
+The dish soap can help to drown adult fleas.
 If you’re thinking about using a flea shampoo or something similar, talk to your veterinarian first.
+It can strip oils from your pet’s fur and dry out their skin.
 If your pet is allergic to fleas (your vet may call it flea allergy dermatitis), its skin might be especially sensitive.
 That’s also true if your pet has any other open wounds or “raw spots” on its skin.
 Some of the chemicals in flea products can make irritation and infections worse.

 2. Comb Your Pet’s Hair Using a Fine-Tooth Flea Comb

+Fleas are tiny, fast, and difficult to grab.
+One way to remove them from your pet’s fur is to use a flea comb.
+Dipping the comb in a mixture of water and dish soap will help to catch the insects, keeping them from jumping away.
 The teeth on a flea comb are spaced to trap fleas while they allow your pet’s fur to pass through.
 Flea combs also help remove flea poop, sometimes called “flea dirt” -- dark brown or black specks that look like pepper flakes.
+The comb can also help to remove eggs from your pet’s fur.
 Be sure to take special care while you comb around your pet’s neck and tail areas.
 That’s where fleas tend to feed.

 3. Kill the Fleas